Are you Pregnant During The Summer?

 Fancy a cool, healthy snack?
 You can also freeze fruit; grapes and berries work well, or slices of watermelon.

 When it really heats up, go swimming.
-Not only will it keep you cool, it will take pressure and weight off your body and it’s also very relaxing.
+Not only will it keep you cool, it will take pressure and weight off your pregnant body.
+It’s also very relaxing.

 Fancy swimming regularly?
 Make sure you read our post on pregnancy exercise rules by health journalist Lucy Gornall.